This is the multi-page printable view of this section. Click here to print.

 h2 Server Type

-The h2 server type of Virtual Server is provided with large-capacity server specifications and is suitable for applications for large-scale data processing.
+The h2 server type of Virtual Server is offered with high-capacity specifications and is suitable for applications that require large-scale data processing.

 High Capacityh2v24m4824 vCore48 GBUp to 25 Gbps